yzhong52/SourceTreeX/README.md

 # Source Tree Custom Actions

+This [GitHub repo](https://github.com/yzhong52/GitX) constains a list of useful source tree.
+Building with existing git command, it extends the source tree functionalities.
+For example, you can keep the git repo clean with **delete merged branches**; and you can **undo last commit** if you made a mistake.

-Open Preferences by `⌘``,` and then click on the "Custom Actions" tab:
+To use the custom actions here, simply clone the repo on your computer.
+Open Preferences by <kbd>⌘</kbd> + <kbd>,</kbd> and then click on the "Custom Actions" tab:

 ![](images/custom_actions.png)

-From here you can "Add", "Edit" or "Remove" custom actions for source tree.
+From there you can "Add", "Edit" or "Remove" custom actions for source tree.

 ![](images/custom_actions_add.png)

-This repo constains a list of useful shell scripts that can be used as custom actions in source tree.
+Type in whatever you want in the Menu Caption.
+It is recomended to select the check boxes of both "Open in Separate Window" and "Show Full Output" so that it is easier to capture errors if there is one.

+Ane here comes all the available actions in this repo:

 ## Delete Merged Branches

 Delete all branches that are merged to **current** branch, **master** branch, **dev** branch or **develop** branch.
 By default, this script only delete removed branches locally.
 If we want to also remove the merged branch in the remote, we can pass in the remote name as parameter.

-* script: `delete_removed_branches.sh`
+* Script: `delete_removed_branches.sh`
-* suggested shortcut: `fn``-`
+* Suggested shortcut: <kbd>fn</kbd> + <kbd>-</kbd>
-* parameter: remote name (optional)
+* Parameter: remote name (optional)

 ## Make Zombie Branch

 Rename the current branch to `zombie/YYYY-MMM-DD/HH-MM-SS/{Current Branch Name}`.
 The idea is to archive a branch instead of deleting it.
 It is nicer to put the branches in folder start with letter "z" instead of "a" (archive) because Source Tree will order the branches by lexical order.

 * Script: `make_zombie.sh`
-* suggested shortcut: `fn``A`
+* Suggested shortcut: <kbd>fn</kbd> + <kbd>A</kbd>

 ## Kill Zombies

 Zombie branches that are older than 2 months will be deleted.

 * Script: `kill_zombies.sh`
-* suggested shortcut: `fn``K`

 ## Force Push Current Branch To Remote